Infection prevention and control is a simple process that should be a continuous and on-going part of your program.

 Measles

 Exclude for four days after the onset of rash.
-Public Health staff will be in contact with the child care centre to discuss exclusion of ill child to and recommendations for contacts of a case.
+Public Health staff will be in contact with the child care centre or school to discuss exclusion of ill child and to give recommendations for contacts of a case.

 Mumps

 Exclude for five days from the onset of swelling.
-Public Health staff will be in contact with the child care centre to discuss exclusion of ill child and children who are unimmunized or inadequately immunized.
+Public Health staff will be in contact with the child care centre or school to discuss exclusion of ill child and to give recommendations for contacts of a case.

 Pertussis (whooping cough)

-A child can return to the child care centre three weeks after intense coughing begins, or after five days of appropriate antibiotic treatment.
+A child can return to the child care centre or school three weeks after intense coughing begins, or after five days of appropriate antibiotic treatment.

 Rubella (German measles)

 Exclude for seven days after the rash is first noticed.
-Public Health staff will be in contact with your school or child care centre to discuss exclusion of ill child and children who are unimmunized or inadequately immunized.
+Public Health staff will be in contact with the child care centre or school to discuss exclusion of ill child and to give recommendations for contacts of a case.

 Common cold

-A child can attend the child care centre 24 hours after they no longer have symptoms of diarrhea or 48 hours if the centre is in an outbreak situation.
-This may vary depending on cause of illness, number of cases and source of infection.
+A child can attend the child care centre or school 48 hours after symptoms have been improving.
+If there is an outbreak of gastrointestinal illness at the child care centre, it is recommended a child wait until 48 hours after symptoms of diarrhea / vomiting have resolved before returning.
+This may vary depending on the cause of illness, number of cases and source of infection.

 Fever